hodyroff/scs-training/Virtualization/Kolla-OSISM.md

     - E.g. 3x CPU over-subscription assumes that you have HT(SMT) enabled, you might increase to 5x otherwise.
 * It also explains the mechanism how config file templating works and how these are rolled out with the ansible playbooks (example: OpenSearch)
-* The service specific hints mostly link the upstream OpenStack docu
+* The service-specific hints mostly link the upstream OpenStack docu
 * The Commons and Services chapters have kolla and OSISM specific information

 ### Validating that the installed environment works

 #### Connect to the deployed environment
-* The most convenient is to use wireguard to the manager
+* The most convenient is to use a wireguard connection to the manager
 * This creates a tunnel into the environment, even if it has otherwise no inbound internet access
     - Access to the manager (192.168.16.10 on testbed/CiaB) and the dashboards ()
-    - Access to the external Floating IP network `` (192.168.112.0/24 - inbound connections to VMs)
+    - Access to the external Floating IP network (192.168.112.0/24 - inbound connections to VMs)
 * Config on manager in `/etc/wireguard/wg0.conf`, client config in dragon home directory
 * Create additional wg configs and devices if you want to connect from multiple hosts simultaneously
     - Change device name (`wg1`), port, virtual server IP 192.168.48.x and virtual client IPs to avoid confusion